 As Springdale is the closest town to Zion National Park, you’ll find plenty of places to stay.
 You can book a room at the Nama-Stay Suites or the high-end Cable Mountain Lodge for a relaxing stay.
 Both these hotels offer shuttles to take you to Zion.

 You will find many great places to stay in St. George, including the Inn On the Cliff, Hampton Inn, and Hyatt Place.
 You can also find several campgrounds for camping and glamping, like St. George RV Park and the Snow Canyon Campground.

-So, make the 2.5-hour long trip last 2.5 days or more, and stop and explore everything that lies between Las Vegas and Zion National Park!
+We suggest you make the 2.5-hour long trip last 2.5 days or more and stop and explore everything that lies between Las Vegas and Zion National Park!

 © Family Road Trip